jeremyz/godot-stuff/README.md

    with clouds and shockwave shaders and with camera shake anmation.
  * [burning-shader](./burning-shader) burn pages using a shader.
  * [pageflip](./pageflip) flip book pages left or right using a shader.
+ * [hrcontainer](./hrcontainer) horizontal ring container, with up or down dragging and selection zoom.

 ### TODO